xanmoy/tinx/README.md

 # License

 Tinx is licensed under the MIT License.
-See the [LICENSE.txt](LICENSE.txt) file for details.
+See the [LICENSE](LICENSE) file for details.